charles-cooper/eof/spec/eof.md

 In this document, many length quantities are encoded with VLQ encoding (https://en.wikipedia.org/wiki/Variable-length_quantity).
 The flavor of VLQ encoding used is as follows:

+- VLQ_N refers to the maximum number of bits required for this quantity, which allows implementations to set bounds on those values.
+For instance, VLQ_32 is a variable-length quantity whose maximum value allowed is `2**32 - 1`.
 - The high bit indicates the continuation bit.
 - Integers are encoded big-endian.
 - "Empty" bytes, e.g. `0x8000` are disallowed.
 This is allowed in most VLQ specs/implementations, but is disallowed here to prevent encoding ambiguity.
 - Signed integers are encoded in two's complement big-endian.
 The input is sign-extended so that the length is a multiple of 7 bits, then encoding proceeds as normal.
 These will be referred to in this document as VLQ signed integers.
-- The maximum integer allowed is `0xFFFFFFFFFFFFFFFF` (`2**64 -1`).
+- In this document, the default maximum integer allowed is `2**64 -1`.
+That is, VLQ defaults to VLQ_64.
 This allows encoders to use the native word size to store deserialized VLQs on 64-bit architectures.

 Here are a couple examples (spaces added for clarity).